zyh001/WindowsSpyBlocker/README.md

 ## Telemetry and data collection

-To capture and interpret network traffic for the telemetry option, QEMU virtual machines are used on the server virtualization management platform [Proxmox VE](https://www.proxmox.com/en/) based on :
+To capture and interpret network traffic for (telemetry option), QEMU virtual machines are used on the server virtualization management platform [Proxmox VE](https://www.proxmox.com/en/) based on :

-* Windows 10 Pro 64bits with automatic updates enabled.
+* Windows 10 Pro 64bits (+ Microsoft Office 2019) with automatic updates enabled.
 * Windows 8.1 Pro 64bits with automatic updates enabled.
 * Windows 7 SP1 Pro 64bits with automatic updates enabled.